snonux/gemtexter/README.md

 The Gemtexter blog engine and static site generator
 ===================================================

+*GO TO [https://codeberg.org/snonux/gemtexter](codeberg.org/snonux/gemtexter) as this GitHub repository has moved there!*

 This is the source code of my personal internet site and blog engine.
 All content is written in Gemini Gemtext format, but the script `gemtexter` generates multiple other static output formats from it.
 You can reach the site(s)...

 * Via Gemini/Gemtext: [gemini://foo.zone](gemini://foo.zone)  (You need a Gemini client for this)